There is significant growth in New Zealand's Asian population over recent years.

 Asian health The Asian Network Incorporated, NZ

-Challenges for Asian health and Asian health promotion in New Zealand Health Promotion Forum of New Zealand
+Challenges for Asian health and Asian health promotion in NZ Health Promotion Forum of NZ

 - Mehta S. Health needs assessment of Asian people living in the Auckland Region.
 Northern District Health Board Support Agency, NZ, 2012

-- Challenges for Asian health and Asian health promotion in New Zealand Health Promotion Forum of New Zealand, 2015
+- Challenges for Asian health and Asian health promotion in NZ Health Promotion Forum of NZ, 2015